zumasys/docs/site/rover/release-notes/web/1-0-33-staged/README.md

  - **Point of Sale**
     - The "Total Parts" display in the cart has been restored, showing the total number of parts added to your order.
     - The available quantity of a part displayed in the cart matches the quantity shown in search results.
+    - The Cart UI has been improved for smaller devices.
+    - Fix issue with the sales order line item ids being out of order when creating a new order.
+    - The Book Date field in the additional information section now updates correctly.

+ - **Rover Scan**
+    - PICK and PACK Shipment balance calculation has been updated.
+    - Parts Checkout now blocks the Create Order button while the order is still processing.

 <PageFooter />